benthevining/Limes/README.md

 * All
 * Audio
+* MIDI
 * Core
 * DataStructures
 * Locale
 * Music
 * Vecops

-If no component names are specified, Limes will default to finding everything.
+If no component names are specified, Limes will default to importing everything.

 ## Dependency graph